elastic/kibana/x-pack/build_chromium/README.md

   `x-pack/plugins/reporting/chromium`
 - Make sure there are no errors when using the **Reporting diagnostic tool**
 - All functional and API tests that generate PDF and PNG files should pass.
-- Use a VM to run Kibana in a low-memory environment and try to generate a large dashboard PNG.
+- Use a VM to run Kibana in a low-memory environment and try to generate a PNG of a dashboard that outputs as a 4MB file.
 Document the minimum requirements in the PR.

 ## Resources